fuseraft/kiwi/docs/lambdas.md

 # Lambdas

-Lambdas are used to treat functions as first-class citizens.
+Lambdas are used to treat functions as first-struct citizens.
 You can pass lambdas as method parameters.

 You can define a lambda using the `with` keyword.